What Are The Disadvantages Of Electronic Toys?

 Manufacturing Process

-The production of electronic toys often involves the extraction of raw materials and the use of energy-intensive manufacturing processes.
-These processes contribute to air and water pollution, greenhouse gas emissions, and the depletion of natural resources.
+Producing electronic toys requires raw material extraction and energy-intensive factory processes.
+These contribute to pollution, carbon emissions, and the depletion of finite natural resources.

 Lack of Tactile Experience